Veridise/zk-language-comparison/halo2/README.md

-# ZK Mastermind: Halo2
+# Mastermind (Halo2)

 A Halo2 implementation of the initialization and validation of a mastermind game.
 This uses the halo2-scaffolding to remove the need for some of the boilerplate.

 ## Code Structure